top of page

 Image sourced from Pinterest

 By the end of January, as the year gathers speed, sleepless nights often point to emotional needs that haven’t yet been named.
-Walking, talking and reconnecting with the body can help translate those signals gently.
+Walking, talking, and reconnecting with the body can help translate those signals gently.

 And when we listen rather than control, rest often follows.